 Do we get Vegetarian food in Mykonos?

 Ans – Yes a lot of Greek food is vegetarian-friendly.
 Some of them are Vegetable fritters, Greek Salad, Fava beans, spanakopita (or spinach pie), Spinach rich, stuffed Capsicum or tomato with herbs infused rice, Gemista, Ladera dishes, Briam (made of baked eggplant), Gigantes, Melitzanosalata, and Greek-styled pizza.
+You can read more about Greek dishes – Best restaurants in Mykonos with top things to eat and drink.

 We landed in Mykonos from Santorini, by Super Jet Ferry on Old Port and left Mykonos through Blue Star Cruise on New Port.
 Ports of Mykonos are also worth visiting.